lachrymator/RF-Score/rescoring2/README.md

 * 3 models (2, 3, 4) \* 1 training schemes (5) \* 1 test schemes (5) = 3 combinations
 * 3 models (2, 3, 4) \* 1 training schemes (6) \* 1 test schemes (6) = 3 combinations

-There are 5 training-test set partitions, so altogether there are 32 * 5 = 160 sets of performance measures.
+There are 8 training-test set partitions in the 2 datasets, so altogether there are 32 * 8 = 256 sets of performance measures.

 For model 2, the sampling range for wNrot is extended to [0.000 to 0.030] with a step size of 0.001 because of more variability in the 6 schemes.